-Dental care – as well as the dentists that lead this team, there are opportunities in dental nursing, dental hygiene, dental therapy and dental technology.
+Dental professionals - as well as the dentists who lead this team, there are opportunities for dental nurses, dental hygienists, dental therapists and dental technologists.

 - Clinical support staff